davidsteimle/UsingClassesForImports/README.md

 # Using Classes to Improve Data Import Functionality

 Very often, we are given data in formats which can be imported into Powershell, but its usefullness as a object is lost in the procedure.
+Using custom classes will turn this formless string data into useful objects.

 Some of the most common ways we receive data are:

 * __Comma Seperated Value__ (CSV) files.
 Often as the output of an application, or provided by another deleloper.
 * __JavaScript Object Notation__ (JSON) file or stream.
 Possibly provided by an Application Program Interface (API) or ``Invoke-WebRequest`` call.
 * Spreadsheet.
 This data source, in this example, will be converted to CSV.

 **There are two attached data files, ``emp_data_example.csv`` and ``emp_data_example.json`` for use with this tutorial.
-All values are randomly generated, including the names.**
+All values are randomly generated, including the names.
+These records do not, to the best of my knowledge, represent real people or factual PII.**

 Powershell handles CSV and JSON nicely: